-Advantages and disadvantages of incorporating as a C corporation
+What are the advantages & disadvantages of incorporating as a C corporation?

 C corporations are the most common type of corporation in the United States.
 There are significant advantages and disadvantages that come with this type of business organization.
 Some of the advantages of a C corporation, include: